samwong0127/stock-market/README.md

 # Model Serving

+## By local API
+The model used in this case is a Random Forest Regressor model trained with a sample of the dataset as a demonstration.
+The local server can be run by `python api.py` and it will load the model from `trained-models` folder.
+The responses from the API are shown in `StockMarket.ipynb` and dependencies of the API are listed in `model-serving\requirements.txt`.

 ## By Google Colab
 To serve the trained model, a `/predict` API is run by Google Colab and users can access the API by visiting the link printed and appending required parameters such as `/predict?vol_moving_avg=12345&adj_close_rolling_med=25`.
 The model used in this case is a Linear Regression model trained with the whole dataset as a demonstration.